maticzav/swift-graphql/README.md

 > A GraphQL client that lets you forget about GraphQL.

+## Features

+- ✨ **Intuitive:** You'll forget about the GraphQL layer altogether.
+- 🦅 **Swift-First:** It lets you use Swift constructs in favour of GraphQL language.
+- 🏖 **Time Saving:** I've built it so you don't have to waste your precous time.
+- 🏔 **High Level:** You don't have to worry about naming collisions, variables, _anything_.
+Just Swift.

 ## Overview

-SwiftGraphQL is a Swift code generator and a GraphQL client.
+SwiftGraphQL is a Swift code generator.
 It lets you create queries using Swift, and guarantees that every query you create is valid.
-Using XCode autocompletion features, you can effortlessly explore the API while creating your Swift application.

-I have create this library around three core principles:
+The library is centered around three core principles:

-1. If your project compiles, your queries are valid;
+- 🚀 If your project compiles, your queries work.
-1. Use Swift language constructs in favour of GraphQL for a better developer experience (e.g. we should use variables as fragments, functions as parameters, ...)
+- 🦉 Use Swift in favour of GraphQL.
-1. Your application model should be independant from your schema.
+- 🌳 Your application model should be independant from your schema.

 Here's a short preview of the SwiftGraphQL code.